Omnistic/ZOS-API_Stock-Lens-Matching-With-Reverse/README.md

 1. The maximum number of cemented elements that can currently be matched is three.
 The whole code is made such that it can handle quadruplets, and up to N elements really, but I only tested with doublets because there aren't many triplets, let alone quadruplets...
 2. The maximum number of lenses that can be matched in a single file is 255 although I never tried with that many (it will take a significant amount of time)
 3. I did not come across this issue in my testing, but I've seen it happen with the standard lens matching tool.
 An error can occur in the standard LSM tool where after a lens is inserted, the system fail to compute its MF value.
 If such an error occurs in the ZOS-API, I suspect it will behave like the glass catalog warning, and make the application freeze
+4. I did not characterized it yet, but the speed of this tool is significantly slower than the native SLM tool

 ## 4. Examples
 In the following section, I'd like to present a series of examples and how they behave with the standard SLM, and the ZOS-API SLM tool.